10.0

 F-150

 The contact owns a 2018 Ford F-150.
-The contact stated that while starting the vehicle, there was an abnormally loud sound coming from the engine compartment.
-The check engine warning light was illuminated.
-The vehicle was taken to the dealer, where it was diagnosed and determined that the cam phasers had failed and needed to be replaced.
+The contact stated while driving at an undisclosed speed, the accelerator pedal was depressed; however, the vehicle failed to accelerate as intended.
+The contact noticed an abnormal rattling sound and the engine ran abnormally rough.
+No warning light was illuminated.
+The vehicle was taken to the dealer where it was diagnosed with a failed cam phaser.
+The contact was informed that the cam phaser needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure and referred the contact to the NHTSA Hotline for assistance.
-The failure mileage was approximately 90,000.
+In addition, in September 2021, the cam phaser was replaced under an unknown special coverage program.
+The failure mileage at the time was approximately 28,000.
+The manufacturer was made aware of the failure and a case was filed.
+The contact was informed that the repair was not covered under an unknown special program or recall.
+The contact was advised to contact the NHTSA Hotline to report the failure.
+The current failure mileage was approximately 60,000.

 F-150